Omar-Razo/FitFolio/README.md

 # FitFolio
-## The Simple to Use Health and Fitness App for Everyone
+## The Simple to Use Health Tracker and Fitness App for Everyone

 ## Table of Contents
 1. [Project Description](#project-description)